The Network of Directors of Institutes and Schools of Public Administration (DISPA)

 From the outset, the network has been organised on a purely informal basis with no obligation on the Directors to take part, although the vast majority of them do.
 Mutual exchanges of ideas flourished and meetings of the network became more regular as time passed, as did the variety of themes that were discussed.

 Since 1997, the member state holding the rotating Presidency of the EU has usually organised a DISPA meeting.
 Since the German Presidency of 2007, the meetings have generally been prepared by a "troika" composed of the schools in the countries of the past, present and two subsequent Presidencies.
 The European School of Administration is also associated, notably to contribute to coordinating the network's activities and ensuring a degree of continuity.

 DISPA has informal links with EUPAN without being part of this network's formal structures.

-3 Who takes part (insert link to current list of members)
+3 Who takes part

 The size of the network has inevitably expanded in line with the successive enlargements of the EU.
 In addition to the Directors of the schools in the Union, those from neighbouring countries are invited on an ad hoc basis.
 EIPA, the European Commission and, since its creation in 2005, the European School of Administration participate as well.

 The institutes and schools are very varied in terms of their role, status, mission and financing.
 They vary from commercial or semi-commercial organisations to schools which are an integral part of the government structure.
 This variety does not however diminish the usefulness of cooperation among them, which in many cases is considerable, or affect the dynamics of the network.

 4 What it does

 As a result of the exchanges of experience and best practice that form the basis of DISPA meetings, its members have among other things been able to set up various joint activities on an ad hoc or even more permanent, have commissioned studies, developed common training programmes, offered traineeships and so on.